 Duck meat is richer in most vitamins compared to chicken meat.
-Duck provides almost 3 times more vitamin B1 and over two times more vitamin K. Other vitamins found in higher amounts in duck meat include vitamin B2, vitamin E, vitamin A and folate.
+Duck provides almost three times more vitamin B1 and over two times more vitamin K. Other vitamins found in higher amounts in duck meat include vitamin B2, vitamin E, vitamin A, and folate.

 Duck also contains vitamin D, which is absent in chicken.